dmachard/extensiveautomation-server/README.md

 ### HelloWorld workflow

-This following task is available in the data storage in "/samples/basic/" folder.
+This following workflow is available in the data storage in "/samples/basic/" folder.
-This basic task shows how to use action with updated parameters.
+This workflow shows how to use actions with updated parameters.

         actions:
         - alias: HelloWorld Task